Definition of Share Vesting

 01 June 2020 | 5 |

-So On, till the completion of entire vesting period.
+So On, till the completion of the entire vesting period.

 Share Vesting Tax Treatment

-Share vesting is taxed differently than any other stock option like employee stock purchase plan, these plans are generally taxed at the time of exercise of sale but the vesting shares become taxable on completion of vesting period. for vesting the complete amount of vested stock forms part of total income in the year of vesting.
+Share vesting is taxed differently than any other stock option, like an employee stock purchase plan; these plans are generally taxed at the time of the exercise of sale.
+Still, the vesting shares become taxable on completion of the vesting period. for vesting, the complete amount of vested stock forms part of the total income in the year of vesting.

-The amount that needs to be declared as income is determined by deducting the exercise price or the purchase price of the stock from a fair market value of a stock as on the date when the stock is fully vested.
+The amount that needs to be declared as income is determined by deducting the exercise price or the purchase price of the stock from a fair market value of a stock as of the date when the stock is fully vested.
 The difference between the two must be reported as ordinary income by the shareholder.
-But in case if the stock is not sold by the shareholder at vesting and is sold at a later time, then the difference between the sale price and fair market value on the date of vesting must be recorded as a capital gain.
+But if the stock is not sold by the shareholder at vesting and is sold later, then the difference between the sale price and fair market value on the date of vesting must be recorded as a capital gain.

 Share Option vs Share Vesting

-Share vesting and share option both are forms of equity compensation but both have different conditions and characteristics.
-Vested shares are rewards and compensations completely, to the founders, employes for their loyalty towards business and have the same rights and privileges as of a shareholder i.e. They will receive dividends and can vote in the annual meetings. but the company has all rights to take back unvested shares if the employee leaves the job before the vesting period ends.
+Share vesting and share option are both forms of equity compensation but have different conditions and characteristics.
+Vested shares are rewards and compensations completely to the founders and employees for their loyalty towards the business and have the same rights and privileges as of a shareholder i.e. They will receive dividends and can vote in the annual meetings. but the company has all rights to take back unvested shares if the employee leaves the job before the vesting period ends.
 While stock options are the right o buy a certain number of shares at a fixed price on a future date.
-It is beneficial fo the owner only if the stock market price increases and is more than the option purchase price.
+It benefits the owner only if the stock market price increases and exceeds the option purchase price.

 Advantages